 It is good practice to include these roles as part of the continuation of operations/continuation of government (COOP/COG) plan for the jurisdiction.
-Moreover, all those who are identified as part of the SAP coordination effort should practice their roles with exercises on a regular basis.
+Moreover, all those who are identified as part of the SAP coordination effort should practice their roles with exercises on a regular basis, at least annually.

-2.2.2 Placard Adoption
+2.2.2 - Placard Adoption